riot-ci/RIOT/MAINTAINING.md

 When you review a PR only partly according to the points outlined in the [technical guidelines](#technical-guidelines) please do not "approve" the PR to prevent accidental merges.
-Rather, give your a verbal ACK and describe what you reviewed.
+Rather, give your verbal ACK and describe what you reviewed.
 In addition, if you processed or reasonably stepped over a whole section, mark the PR with the according label from the "Reviewed:" category.
 If you disagree with the assessment of a previous review, you may remove a